xpepermint/isomorphic-react-relay-boilerplate/docs/7-graphql-http-server.md

 # GraphQL HTTP Server

-[GraphQL](http://facebook.github.io/graphql/) is a language used to query application servers for data.
+[GraphQL](http://graphql.org) is a language used to query application servers for data.
 The easies way to create a GraphQL HTTP server is to use the [express-graphql](https://github.com/graphql/express-graphql) middleware.
 Let's install the dependencies.

 ```
-npm install --save express-graphql
+npm i --save express-graphql
 ```

 Next, we need to define a `schema` which describes our API's data model - data structure, available fields, associations, how we run queries and mutations.
 The following example explains how to `query` for a list of `projects`.
 Check the    [graphql-nested-schema-example](https://gist.github.com/xpepermint/7376b8c67caa926e19d2) gist for more advanced schema.
 Create a `graphql/schema.js` file and paste the code below.